 For the R&D of innovative products and processes, the government of Flanders awards generous grants and subsidies (up to a rate of 60%).
 According to Deloitte (US), Flanders even offers the best R&D related incentives in Europe.

 The result?
 Heavily reduced employment costs, which give Flanders-based companies a major advantage over competitors in neighboring countries when it comes to attracting talent.

 In addition, Flanders Innovation & Entrepreneurship (VLAIO) offers a one-stop-shop for non-refundable grants in direct support of R&D programs.

 Low cost, high quality; this is what makes Flanders one of the top locations for businesses and their employees.
-It’s a safe and affordable region with a rich cultural heritage and one-of-a-kind art-de-vivre.
+It’s a safe and affordable region with a rich cultural heritage and unique art-de-vivre.
 Flanders is also home to various international schools and offers some of the highest-quality health care services in the world.
 To top it all off, the people of Flanders are great lovers of life, with a penchant for excellent food, top-notch products and profound social connection.

 Situated at the crossroads of three major cultures — Germanic, Roman, and Anglo-Saxon — the people of Flanders are open to all sorts of influences.
 In addition, international business cities like Antwerp and Brussels have thriving expat communities.
 This, and the high purchasing power, makes Flanders the ideal test market for innovations and new products.

 True to the region’s no-nonsense culture, setting up a subsidiary in Flanders is fast and easy.

 - Notarial deed and a one-stop registration process.

 - Up and running in less than 10 days (except for certain registration and publication formalities, which may take 2 to 4 weeks after incorporation).

 - No formalities regarding share transfers, other than registration of the transfer in the company’s share register.